rogerswb/dmmparse/doc/ut70b.md

 Raw Data - Bytes 1-4
 ---------------------
-Each of the 4 bytes that make up the raw value represent a single base-10 digit, with byte 1 being the most significant and byte 4 being the least significant.
+Each of the 4 bytes that make up the raw value is a BCD digit, with byte 1 being the most significant and byte 4 being the least significant.
 The value can be extracted as follows:

 ```raw value = (byte1 - 48)*10^3 + (byte2 - 48)*10^2 + (byte3 - 48)*10 + (byte4 - 48).```